llingro/my-personal-website/README.md

  this is my time to make a website and use github

 # reminder
- this is also my testing CV to test whether the website is correct
+ this is also my testing CV to test whether the website is succuessfully executed